OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 Assures that the compliance requirements of the architecture are met.

 ### Activity
-Ad-hoc review of the architecture against compliance requirements.
-Compliance requirements, either formally identified or informally known, should be identified and collected.
+eview the architecture against compliance requirements ad hoc.
+Identify and collect either formally identified or informally known compliance requirements.

 Review each item on the list of known compliance requirements against the architecture.
 Elaborate the analysis to show the design-level features that address each compliance requirement.
 The overall goal is to verify that each known compliance requirement has been addressed by the system design.
-Any compliance requirements that are not clearly provided at the design level should be noted as assessment findings.
+Note any compliance requirements that are not clearly provided at the design level as assessment findings.

-This analysis should be conducted by security-savvy technical staff with input from architects, developers, managers, and business owners as needed.
-It should be updated during the design phase when there are changes in compliance requirements or high-level system design.
+Security-savvy technical conduct this analysis staff with input from architects, developers, managers, and business owners as needed.
+Update it during the design phase when there are changes in compliance requirements or high-level system design.

 ### Maturity Questions